roselynle/community-cook/README.md

 ## Technologies

--   Client side: React/Redux, HTML, CSS
+-   Client side: React/Redux, CSS
     -   Dependencies: refer to the package.json file within the client folder for the full list of dependencies
 -   Server side: Python
     -   Dependencies:  flask, flask-cors, gunicorn, pymongo, flask-mail, dnspython, pytest

 ## Process

--   Brainstormed different ideas for our food & drink related app
+-   Brainstorm different ideas for our food & drink related app
--   Designed the basic idea of our user interface using Figma
+-   Design the basic idea of our user interface using Figma
--   Used the GitHub project board to split up the required tasks and assign to team members
+-   Use the GitHub project board to split up the required tasks and assign to team members
 -   Set up the file structure using git submodules, initialised database and configured the docker containers/script files
--   Created the relevant pages and components for React front end
+-   Create the relevant pages and components for React front end
--   Implemented logic on the backend to retreive and send back relevant information to the front end
+-   Implement logic on the backend to retreive and send back relevant information to the front end
--   Testing with pytest and react testing library
+-   Test with pytest and react testing library
 -   Debugging and fine tuning our app
 -   Deploy server on Heroku and client on Netlify